Hiroshima Castle 広島城

 The style of the outside structure of the new castle stays close to the original, but the inside employs contemporary techniques.
 The keep at the top has a balcony running outside, offering panoramic views of the city and surrounding area.

 Three special trees

 The castle did not survive the bombing, but three trees did.
 Inside the castle walls you can find a holly, eucalyptus, and willow tree, which were only between 740 and 910 meters from the center of the blast.

 These iconic trees are now symbols of the city's strength and ability to survive and flourish even after a truly devastating event.

 Great views, amazing history

-The castle, which was built in a very strategic position, was once surrounded by two moats—one of which survives—fed by the nearby Ota River, which in turn surrounds the castle on three sides.
+The castle, which was built in a very strategic position, was once surrounded by three moats—one of which survives—fed by the nearby Ota River, which in turn surrounds the castle on three sides.
 The strategic location now gives tourists a great view of the city and surrounding area.